 - The Center encourages its supporters to permit their public acknowledgement by name.
 The Center will not accept anonymous gifts from corporations.
 In all other cases, the Center will accept gifts and grants when the donor wishes to remain anonymous, if the donation complies with these guidelines.

-- The Center will list in its annual report all foundation, corporate, and governmental sources of support and, at a minimum, all individual donors giving $250 or more, with the exception of anonymous donors.
+- The Center will list in its annual report all foundation, corporate, and governmental sources of support and all individual donors with the exception of anonymous donors.

 - The Center accepts gifts and grants from companies if the support is designated for general operating support of the Center.
 The Center does not accept gifts and grants from companies that create a conflict of interest or the appearance of a conflict of interest.